 Enlistment standards were updated in recent years to be more inclusive

-Since 2014, Department of Defense has softened their medical qualification standards for cases of childhood asthma, and history of Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD).
-Children under the age of 13 can often be misdiagnosed with ADD/ADHD issues, and any asthma since the age of 13 can be disqualifying still.
-But presently, these previously disqualifying medical issues are now waiverable on a case by case basis.
+Since 2014, the Department of Defense has changed its medical qualification standards for recruits with cases of childhood asthma, or a history of Attention Deficit Disorder (ADD) and Attention Deficit Hyperactivity Disorder (ADHD).
+Children under the age of 13 can often be misdiagnosed with ADD/ADHD issues, and any asthma since the age of 13 may still be disqualifying.

-Applicants who’ve experienced asthma or reactive airway disease after age 13 will require all medical documentation.
-Waivers may still be considered, depending on the applicant’s medical history and — possibly results from a pulmonary function test.
+Applicants who have experienced asthma or reactive airway disease after age 13 will require all medical documentation.
+Waivers may still be considered, depending on the applicant’s medical history and possibly results from a pulmonary function test.

-Under the old standards, any history of ADD or ADHD was disqualifying.
-While waivers were sometimes possible, they were among the hardest categories of waivers to get approved.
-Under the new standards, ADD/ADHD is disqualifying only if the applicant has been treated with ADD/ADHD medication within the previous year and/or they display signs of ADD/ADHD.
+Under the modern-day standards, ADD/ADHD is disqualifying only if the applicant has been treated with ADD/ADHD medication within the previous year and/or they display signs of ADD/ADHD.

-For applicants with a previous history of ADD/ADHD who have been off medication for more than one year, and they do no demonstrate significant impulse activity or inattention during MEPS processing, the MEPS examining official may find them qualified for military service without submission of a waiver.
+For applicants with a previous history of ADD/ADHD who have been off medication for more than one year, and who do not demonstrate significant impulse activity or inattention during entrance processing, the examining official may find them qualified for military service without submission of a waiver.

-MEPS may require school transcripts to demonstrate acceptable academic performance for the year without medication.
+Entrance officials may require school transcripts to demonstrate acceptable academic performance without medication.
 If treatment for ADD/ADHD occurred throughout the school environment but wasn’t stopped until after the applicant left school, there is still the possibility of waiver consideration.